Linuxfabrik/monitoring-plugins/check-plugins/mysql-open-files/README.md

                         Group/section to read from in the cnf file.
 Default: client
   --timeout TIMEOUT     Network timeout in seconds.
-Default: 3 (seconds)
+Default: 3 (seconds) -w, --warning WARNING
+                        Percentage of `open_files_limit` at which the open- files ratio flips to WARNING.
+Default: 85
 ```